TomasMikula/libretto/docs/basics.md

 ## Sequential composition

-We can connect an out-port to an in-port (but not to another out-port) of the same type on another block.
-For example, these two blocks `f` and `g`
+We can connect an out-port to an in-port (but not to another out-port) of the same type on another component.
+For example, these two components `f` and `g`

 ```
 ┏━━━━━━━━━━━━┓    ┏━━━━━━━━━━━━┓